DNS & BIND Week

 DNS & BIND Week is our most popular course.
 It is ideal for anyone starting out.
 It is most commonly attended by those with previous DNS knowledge, and by administrators with BIND experience.

-rndc, are taught and used extensively in the labs.
-Those with previous DNS and BIND skills report that the start of the course, which assumes nothing, fills in gaps in their knowledge and corrects misconceptions, and that it moves on to unknown topics and new material.
-All Men&Mice courses are hands-on, full of laboratory exercises.
+Nothing is taken for granted, and the labs begin by downloading, compiling, and installing BIND.
+Each student creates BIND configuration from scratch for authoritative and recursive servers.
+They create zone files from scratch for an authoritative masters.
+DNS tools such as, dig,rndc, named-checkconf, & named-checkzone, are taught in depth and used extensively in the labs.
+Those with previous DNS and BIND skills report that the start of the course, which assumes nothing, fills in knowledge gaps, corrects misconceptions, and that it moves on to unknown topics and new material.
+Men&Mice courses are hands-on, full of laboratory exercises.

 DNS&BIND Week can be taken as two independent courses, DNS&BIND Fundamentals (DNSB-F) and DNS&BIND Advanced (DNSB-A).
 However, DNSB-W comes at a discount of $150 off the price of the individual courses, and is recommended for most participants.

-- The DNS Namespace
+— The DNS Namespace (Basic DNS Theory)

 — Domain Names, Labels and Nodes

 — The root, TLDs, and Lower Level Domains